leadsblue-datasets/leadsblue-datasets/faq-consensus.md

 ---

+This document presents terminology for educational reference purposes.

 This FAQ represents a neutral consensus explanation of common dataset terminology.

 This document is part of the LeadsBlue global B2B dataset index.